 Tenancy Deposit Protection schemes do not cover holding deposits.

 Types of scheme

-There are two types of Tenancy Deposit Protection schemes and you should seek professional advice – for example from a reputable agent like Turney & Associates Lettings LLP or solicitor on what’s the best for you:
+There are two types of Tenancy Deposit Protection schemes and you should seek professional advice on what’s the best for you:

 - Custodial – the Deposit Protection Service provides the only custodial scheme.
 It holds the deposit in a bank account and returns it at the end of the tenancy to the person who is entitled to it.
 This scheme is free to landlords and letting agents.

 - Insurance based – where you or your agent holds the tenant’s deposit and pays a fee to insure it against default.
 My Deposits and Tenancy Deposit Scheme are insurance-based providers.